 You could design your invitation cards to look like a calendar box with a large digit for the date and a handwritten note for the event, time, location and any additional information your guests need to know.
 The best part?
 Your invitation cards can easily be placed on refrigerators as obvious reminders of the upcoming celebration, so no one misses the date.
 You can even print invitations as save-the-date refrigerator magnets to make it super-easy to remember your event.

-If you know your audience well, you could make your invitation cards look like personal challenges.
-Events such as polar plunges, pub crawls and venture business events could start off with a phrase such as “For only the brave.”
+Design your invitation cards to issue personal challenges.
+Events such as polar plunges, pub crawls, and venture business events could feature a phrase such as “Only for the brave.”
 Appealing to this sense of personality can intrigue interest and motivate attendance to just about any event – even if it's just in jest.

-Some invitation cards have photographs as centerpieces, others obvious designs that designate the nature of the event.
-You might, instead, have an abstract design as your centerpiece.
+Some invitation cards have photographs as centerpieces, others feature obvious designs that designate the nature of the event.
+You might, instead, choose an abstract design as your centerpiece.
 Think outside the box, and don’t be afraid to design quirky invitations that get noticed!

 Try creating invitation cards that look like tickets for your special event.
-You can include a unique ticket design, the time, date, location, and any special instructions, a map on the back, and even a bar code or scan strip.
+You can include a unique ticket design, the time, date, location, a map on the back, and even a bar code or scan strip.
 For inspiration, look up ticket designs to famous events such as athletic games, plays, and movies.
 Or, simply print event tickets and insert them into your traditional invitation cards.

-Try a simple cover for your invitation cards that is both mysterious and elegant.
+Try a mysterious, yet opulent, design for elegant invitation cards.
 One example might be an all-black matte background with small script white or silver text that reads “You're Invited.”
 Your guests will have to turn your invitation cards over or open to the inside to read the rest.